 Many people may be confused about what is cloud computing and what is data center.
-They often ask questions like, “Is a cloud a data center?”, “Is a data center a cloud?” or “Are cloud and data center two completely different things?”
+They often ask questions like, “Is a cloud a data center?”, “Is a data center a cloud?” or “Are data center and cloud computing two completely different things?”
 Maybe you know your company needs the cloud and a date center.
 And you also know your data center needs the cloud and vice versa.
 But you just don’t know why!
 Don’t worry.
-This essay will help you have a thorough understanding of the two terms and tell you how they differ from each other.
-Cloud Computing vs Data Center: Let’s begin with their definition first.
+This essay will help you have a thorough understanding of the two terms and tell you the difference between cloud vs data center.
+Let’s begin with their definition first.

 The term “data center” can be interpreted in a few different ways.
 First, an organization can run an in-house data center maintained by trained IT employees whose job is to keep the system up and running.
 Second, it can refer to an offsite storage center that consists of servers and other equipment needed to keep the stored data accessible both virtually and physically.